vaigtech/testbot/README.md

     sudo npm install npm -g
     ```

-3. Create a new folder somewhere and let's create a new Node project.
+3. Create123 a new folder somewhere and let's create a new Node project.
 Hit Enter to accept the defaults.

     ```
     npm init